 Amy Myers Jaffe

-Executive Director of Energy and Sustainability
+UC Davis Executive Director of Energy and Sustainability

-Prior to joining UC Davis, Jaffe served as director of the Energy Forum and Wallace S. Wilson Fellow in Energy Studies at Rice University’s James A. Baker III Institute for Public Policy.
-Jaffe’s research focuses on oil and natural gas geopolitics, strategic energy policy, corporate investment strategies in the energy sector, and energy economics.
-She was formerly senior editor and Middle East analyst for Petroleum Intelligence Weekly.
-Jaffe is widely published, including as co-author of “Oil, Dollars, Debt and Crises: The Global Curse of Black Gold” (Cambridge University Press, January 2010 with Mahmoud El-Gamal).
-She served as co-editor of “Energy in the Caspian Region: Present and Future” (Palgrave, 2002) and “Natural Gas and Geopolitics: From 1970 to 2040” (Cambridge University Press, 2006).
+Prior to joining UC Davis, Jaffe served as director of the Energy Forum and was the Wallace S. Wilson Fellow in Energy Studies at Rice University’s James A. Baker III Institute for Public Policy.
+Her research focuses on oil and natural gas geopolitics, strategic energy policy, corporate investment strategies in the energy sector, and energy economics.
+Jaffe, a former senior editor and Middle East analyst for Petroleum Intelligence Weekly, is a widely-published author who co-wrote with Mahmoud El-Gamal, Oil, Dollars, Debt and Crises: The Global Curse of Black Gold (Cambridge University Press, January 2010).
+She also served as co-editor of Energy in the Caspian Region: Present and Future (Palgrave, 2002) and Natural Gas and Geopolitics: From 1970 to 2040 (Cambridge University Press, 2006).

-She is a frequently quoted commentator on oil and energy policy in the international media, appearing regularly on a variety of television and print media, including CNN, The New Hour with Jim Lehrer, FOX, Al-Jazeera TV, MSNBC, National Public Radio, the Wall Street Journal and the Financial Times of London.
-Her writings have been featured by the New York Times, The Wall Street Journal, Dow Jones International, and Petroleum Intelligence Weekly.
-She has a regular blog on energy matters at the Houston Chronicle and contributes on energy and climate to the Wall Street Journal’s The Experts.
+She is a frequently quoted commentator on oil and energy policy in the international media, appearing regularly on a variety of television programs and in web and print media, including CNN, The News Hour with Jim Lehrer, FOX, Al-Jazeera TV, MSNBC, National Public Radio, The Wall Street Journal and The Financial Times of London.
+Her writings have been featured in The New York Times, The Wall Street Journal, Dow Jones International, and Petroleum Intelligence Weekly.
+She has a regular blog on energy matters in the Houston Chronicle and contributes on energy and climate to The WSJ’s “The Experts.”